mateusabelli/flamenco/web/project-website/content/usage/jobs-tasks-commands/commands.md

 | `src`     | `string` | Path of the directory to move. |
 | `dest`    | `string` | Destination to move it to.     |

 If the destination directory already exists, it is first moved aside to a timestamped path  `{dest}-{YYYY-MM-DD_HHMMSS}` to its name.
-The tiemstamp is the 'last modified' timestamp of that existing directory.
+The timestamp is the 'last modified' timestamp of that existing directory.

 ## File Management: `copy-file`